Maigret and the Loner

 Maigret and the Loner (Maigret et l'homme tout seul) is a 1971 detective novel by the Belgian writer Georges Simenon featuring his character Jules Maigret.
-The book was translated into English by Howard Curtis.
+The book has been translated into English by Howard Curtis and Eileen Ellenbogen.
+Written at a time of severe family crises, it explores the nature of solitude and the whys and wherefores of those who chose to live outside society, common themes for Simenon.
+Maigret and the Loner shares the distinction of being one of only three novels in the Maigret canon which include explicit dates, the others being The Late Monsieur Gallet and Maigret's First Case.